John Wayne Gacy: Crawl space

 All the victims discovered at Gacy's house were in an advanced state of decomposition.
 Dental records and X-ray charts helped Stein identify the remains.
-Twenty-three were identified via dental records and two via skeletal trauma.
+By 1986, nineteen victims recovered from Gacy's property had been identified via dental records and two via skeletal trauma.
 These identifications were supported with personal artifacts found in Gacy's home.

 The head and upper torso of several bodies unearthed beneath Gacy's property had been placed in plastic bags.
 (Note: Gacy stated in a January 1979 interview that he would cover the victim's head or upper torso with a plastic bag if he noticed bleeding from the nose or mouth.)
 In some cases, bodies were found with foreign objects such as prescription bottles lodged in their pelvic region, the position of which indicated the items had been thrust into the victims' anus.
 Stein concluded 12 victims recovered from Gacy's property died of asphyxiation.
 Gacy's vacant house was demolished in April 1979.

 Des Plaines River

 In June 1978, Gacy began discarding the bodies of his victims in the Des Plaines River (pictured), as his crawl space was full.

 The victim found 6 mi downstream from the I-55 bridge on June 30 was not connected initially to Gacy.
 On January 9, 1979, this victim was identified using fingerprint records and a distinctive tattoo as Timothy O'Rourke.
 An autopsy was unable to rule out strangulation as the cause of death.
 This victim was numbered 31.
 Following Gacy's arrest, investigators discovered he was a further victim.

 Frank Landingin's cause of death was certified at autopsy as suffocation through his own underwear being lodged down his throat.
 His body was also identified via fingerprint records.
 A bond slip issued to Landingin the day before his death was found at Gacy's home; he was assigned victim number 32.

 On December 28, one further body linked to Gacy was found 1 mi from the I-55 bridge.
 This victim was identified two days later as James Mazzara, whom Gacy confessed to having murdered shortly after Thanksgiving.
 Mazzara had been strangled with a ligature.

 On April 9, 1979, a man walking along a Grundy County towpath discovered a decomposed body tangled in roots on the edge of the Des Plaines River.
 The body was identified via dental records as being that of Robert Piest the same evening.
-An autopsy revealed that "paper-like material" had been shoved down his throat, causing him to suffocate.
+An autopsy revealed that three wads of "paper-like material" had been shoved down his throat, causing him to suffocate.